Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

 \subsection{Posterior Approximation for Gaussian Mixtures}

 To verify that our proposed methods yield the correct posteriors, we apply our framework to a linear inverse problem, where we can analytically infer the ground truth by the following lemma.
-The proof is given in the appendix.
+Its simple proof can be found, e.g. in \cite{GFO2017}.

 \begin{lemma} Let $X \sim \sum_{k=1}^K w_k \mathcal N(m_k,\Sigma_k)$.
 Suppose that

 where $A: \R^d \rightarrow \R^{\tilde d}$ is a linear operator and we have Gaussian noise $\eta \sim N(0,b^2 I)$.
 Then